Guernsey is a major centre for the provision of international trust and corporate services.

 - The Annual Return covers the period from 1 July to 30 June and must be submitted by any person who holds a fiduciary licence on 30 June by the deadline date of 31 August.

-- The Audited Financial Statements and Statistical Return must be submitted by all persons holding a full fiduciary licence within four months of the licensee’s accounting reference date.
+- The Audited Financial Statements and Statistical Return must be submitted by all persons holding a primary fiduciary licence or a secondary fiduciary licence within four months of the licensee’s accounting reference date.

-Persons holding a fiduciary licence are reminded that, under The Financial Services Commission (Administrative Financial Penalties) (Bailiwick of Guernsey) Regulations, 2010, as amended an administrative financial penalty will be payable in respect of any of the above returns which is filed late.
+Persons holding a fiduciary licence are reminded that, under The Financial Services Commission (Administrative Financial Penalties) (Bailiwick of Guernsey) Regulations, 2016, as amended, an administrative financial penalty will be payable in respect of any of the above returns which is filed late.

 The Financial Crime Risk Return is used by the Commission to gather important information and statistical data to assist the Commission in identifying and assessing financial crime risks within the Bailiwick of Guernsey's finance industry.
 It covers the period from 1 July to 30 June and must be submitted by the deadline date of 31 October.